Alvor1991/PP4-Physio/README.md

 * **Modern and Inviting Design:** The website uses calming colors and clean typography to create a professional and welcoming atmosphere, encouraging users to explore sports therapy services.

-* **Responsive Design:** Ensures accessibility on various devices and screen sizes, allowing users to easily access the site from their desktops, tablets, and smartphones whether they are at home or on the go.

-* **Intuitive Navigation:** Features a clear and logical structure, enabling users to quickly find information about different sports therapy services, therapist profiles, and educational resources.

-* **User Registration and Personalization:** Users can create accounts to view, update, and delete appointments, providing flexibility and control over their therapy schedules.

-* **Community Interaction:** Users can ask questions through a dedicated form, share experiences, and support one another in their sports therapy journeys, fostering a sense of community and shared learning.
+* Provide a user-friendly interface for clients to book therapy appointments.

+* Implement a responsive design to ensure accessibility across various devices.

+* Allow clients to manage their bookings easily through a personal dashboard.

+* Ensure secure authentication and data handling.

 #### User Goals

-* As a Site Admin, I want to manage the site content.
+* As a Site Admin, I want to manage site content and appointments.

-* As a Site User, I want to be able to interact with the content.
+* As a Client, I want to browse available therapists and treatments.

-* As a Site User, I want the information to be easy to find and read.
+* As a Client, I want to book an appointment easily.

-* As a Site User, I can create new questions and answers.

-* As a Site User, I want to manage the content I created.
+* As a Client, I want to view and manage my appointments.

-* As a Site User, I want to be able to help make the content more relevant.
+* As a Client, I want the site to be easy to navigate on any device.

 #### Strategy Table